vircadia/vircadia-native-core/README.md

 ### What is this?

-Vircadia™ is an open source metaverse ecosystem that excels in mass human and agent (AI) based immersive worlds.
+Vircadia™ is an open source agent-based metaverse ecosystem that excels in mass human and agent (AI) based immersive worlds.

 * Mobile, desktop, and VR support through Web
 * Hundreds of agents simultaneously